psocha/psocha.github.io/_posts/2019-01-06-highly-sensitive-programmer.md

 - Easily frazzled by noise, lights, odors, crowdedness, clutter, chaos, time pressure, temperature, and hunger
 - Overwhelmingly introverted
 - Conscientious, detail-oriented, and attuned to subtleties in the environment
-- Extremely susceptible to emotional contagion from other people
+- Susceptible to emotional contagion from other people
 - A deep inner world and an active imagination
-- A very deep and detailed memory
+- A deep and detailed memory
 - Slow at making decisions and acting on them, even when the choices are trivial or inconsequential
 - Fearful of making mistakes or forgetting things
 - Poor at multitasking and at performing under observation
 - Attentive to signs of real or imaginary disapproval from other people
 - Resistant to changes and novelties in life, especially when the change is sudden rather than incremental
 - Easily startled, jolted, or knocked out of rhythm
-- Extremely averse to conflict and confrontation
+- Averse to conflict and confrontation

 HSPs typically appear to the outside world as shy, weak, emotional, slow-minded, cowardly, and eccentric.
 In return, HSPs are blessed with high attention to detail, a perfectionist drive, a desire to understand things thoroughly rather than superficially, a robust moral compass, a reliable and dependable character, a strong memory, and a high intensity of focus.

 HSPs are dealt a mixed hand in life and often struggle to wield the double-edged sword that comes with their trait.
-It takes practice for HSPs to learn how not to be overwhelmed by the world and how to use their sensitivity in useful ways.
+It takes practice for HSPs to learn to use their sensitivity constructively without letting the world overwhelm them.
-Owing to the difficulty of learning to leverage their trait, many HSPs, myself included, end up being "late bloomers".
+Owing to the difficulty of learning to leverage their trait, many HSPs, myself included, end up being late bloomers.
 For example, I was a B/C student in first grade, a B student in most of primary school, an A/B student in middle school, and a straight A+ student in high school.

 ## The HSP as a Software Engineer ##